profcturner/introductory-python/README.md

 This assumes no prior programming knowledge and is designed to give a quick introduction to some key language concepts.
 In some places, a less Pythonic approach is taken in order to make the lessons more transferable to other programming languages.

 Please note that I am currently in the process of tidying this up a bit, but some people still want access to them, so here they are.
+This year I'm doing screen casts of the labs, which I have shared with a few people outside my students.
+I may make them fully public in due course.

 ## LaTeX Source